Suzuki Alto Lapin: Second-generation (HE22S; 2008–2015)

-Third-generation HE33S (2015–present)
+Third-generation (HE33S/HE93S; 2015–present)

 The third-generation Alto Lapin was released on 3 June 2015.

 A derivative model called Lapin LC was released on 17 June 2022; it features a redesigned front fascia inspired by the 1960s LC10 Fronte 360.

+The facelift model was launched in June 2022, while the Lapin LC was received a facelift in 2025.

 This retro-styled kei car is powered by a 660 cc petrol engine producing 52 PS and 60 Nm of torque, paired with a continuously variable transmission (CVT).
 It is available in both front-wheel-drive and four-wheel-drive configurations.
 The Lapin LC measures 3,395 mm in length, 1,475 mm in width, and 1,525 mm in height, with a wheelbase of 2,460 mm.
 In its most efficient configuration, it achieves an average fuel consumption of up to 26.2 km/L.